-While it may be tempting to simply hide it all under the mattress or in the freezer like a drug dealer, but actually there are some basics to the whole investing thing, and President and Wealth Advisor Jeff Griswold of Merit Wealth Managment, located in Bend, Oregon shares with us his ideas for where to put your money to keep it safe and how to possibly even make a bit more.
+Jeff Griswold, President and Wealth Advisor of Merit Wealth Management, located in Bend, Oregon shares with us his ideas for where to put your money to keep it safe, and how to possibly even make a bit more.

 1. Markets Are Efficient